ixdi/material-design-iconic-font/README.md

 ## Example

-Use it like Font Awesome does but with md prefix
+Use it like Font Awesome does but with zmdi prefix

 ```html
 <i class="zmdi zmdi-local-florist zmd-2x"></i>